Saudi Aramco's Vela, Bahri reach agreement on merger terms

-JEDDAH, Saudi Arabia (Reuters) - The National Shipping Company of Saudi Arabia (Bahri) 4030.SE and state oil giant Saudi Aramco SDABO.UL have reached an agreement on the terms and conditions of Bahri’s merger with Aramco’s Vela International Marine unit, the firm said in a bourse statement on Saturday.
+JEDDAH, Saudi Arabia, Oct 20 (Reuters) - The National Shipping Company of Saudi Arabia (Bahri) and state oil giant Saudi Aramco have reached an agreement on the terms and conditions of Bahri’s merger with Aramco’s Vela International Marine unit, the firm said in a bourse statement on Saturday.

 Earlier this year, Saudi Aramco signed an agreement to sell Vela International Marine to Bahri for $1.3 billion in cash and shares, a merger that would make Bahri the world’s fourth largest owner of very large crude carriers, or VLCCs.